State Street Marathon Sailing

 At State Street, we are dedicated to not only uplifting female voices, but also putting them at the forefront of our global equity efforts.

-Francesca, a co-skipper and member of our Marathon Sailing team alongside Jesse Fielding, aims to compete in the first-ever sailing category of its kind — Doublehanded Mixed-Gender Sailing — in the 2024 Paris Olympics.
-Francesca is a testament to endurance, athleticism and dedication, and we are proud to stand beside her and Jesse as they race to compete in the Olympic Games.
+Francesca is a testament to endurance, athleticism and dedication, and we are proud to stand beside her and Jesse as they race to in elite competitions around the globe.

 Continuing the Fight for Gender Equity